How to Remove Paint Smell from Fabric

 There have been many questions surrounding the toxicity of paint (is paint toxic)and the smell it produces to both human health and the quality of the air in the indoor environment where the paint was applied.
 Generally, the effects of paint on the environment will depend on the type of paint that is used and the amount in which the paint was used within this indoor space.
 According to Poison Control, they state that latex or acrylic latex paints and oil-based paints are usually composed using water or mineral oil as the primary liquid within its construction.
 Whereas solvent-based paints will contain an amalgam of volatile organic chemicals (VOCs) as the liquid – which can be potentially hazardous to human health.

-Additionally, when VOCs are released into an indoor environment in higher levels it can have a potentially significant impact on human health.
+Additionally, when VOCs are released into an indoor environment at higher levels it can have a potentially significant impact on human health.
 The American Lung Association discussed some of the issues surrounding human health and VOC exposure below;

 “Breathing VOCs can irritate the eyes, nose, and throat, can cause difficulty breathing and nausea, and can potentially cause damage to the central nervous system as well as other organs.”